Neither do so called journalists whom spout nothing but propaganda for the Left!!

 'We played the flute for you, and you did not dance; we sang a dirge, and you did not mourn.'

 She sails the seven seas in search of FREEDOM

 Stubbornly Courageous Adventures Reflecting the Father's Heart to The People.

 global group of international organization for poverty & disable development program

 Beyond Extraordinary Days - little bits of this and that

-Come in and chat about anything or just leave a link, video, news or views ?
+Come chat or just leave a link, video, news report, picture

 “When I discover who I am, I’ll be free.” ― Ralph Ellison, Invisible Man